pimcore/pimcore/doc/21_Deployment/03_Configuration_Environments.md

 #### Storage directory for symfony Config files

 The default storage directory for Symfony Config files is `/var/config/...`.
-If there is no read target set, the config of write target is used.
+If there is no read target (only web_to_print) set, the config of write target is used.

 Available options for write targets and directory & read targets and directory for Symfony Config files are:
 ```yaml